 The truth is most of Tmall buyers come from Taobao search engine.
 It is less true on JD, who, four years ago, tried to attract consumers by advertising great quality, but recently they have made more of a push to advertise on low pricing too.

 Chinese people love to buy good deals even if they are rich they may often feel ashamed to pay a higher price for a product than their neighbors as it can hurt their smart ego.

-Chinese People have very good sense of business.
+Chinese People have a very good sense of business.
 But for a company discounts can

-In other way, if you do not offer discounts on your products, it is very difficult to be successful on Chinese E-Commerce.
+In another way, if you do not offer discounts on your products, it is very difficult to be successful on Chinese E-Commerce.

 Try to sell many items with discounts except the single items, so consumers will find it more difficult to compare.
 Only offer discounts on special events, for example, singles day (11/11), but be aware buyers may be less likely to buy from you the rest of the year round.

 JD and Tmall require businesses to be active.
 You need to constantly work to optimize your Tmall store, continuous optimization of your Design, manage your ads, optimize your traffic, find new sources of good quality traffic, etc. From time to time it may be necessary to participate in special online events (for example, 11/11), in order to boost your sales and measure which pages and products are profitable.

 Usually Chinese people like to ask questions via the online chat, therefore, you will need to have well trained customer service representatives and sellers that reply to questions swiftly and encourage the consumer to make the purchase.